The most beautiful beaches in Greece

 The top beaches in Greece map

-Below is the map for the location of the most beautiful beaches in the Greece.
+Below is the map for the location of the most beautiful Greek beaches.
 Read on for the detailed guide to these beaches.

 Paleokastritsa literally means “old fortress,” and is arguably the most prominent picturesque village of the Corfu Island.